 In June 2011, the FASB issued Accounting Standards Update ("ASU") 2011-05 ("ASU 2011-05"), Comprehensive Income (Topic 220): Presentation of Comprehensive Income, which gives the option to present the total of comprehensive income either in a single continuous statement of comprehensive net income or in two separate but consecutive statements.
 In either option, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
-If a two statement approach is used, the statement of other comprehensive income as part of the statement of changes in shareholders' equity.
-It also requires the presentation on the face of the financial statements of reclassification adjustments for items that are reclassified from other comprehensive income are presented.
+If a two statement approach is used, the statement of other comprehensive income should immediately follow the statement of net income.
+This update eliminates the option to present the components of other comprehensive income as part of the statement of changes in shareholders' equity.
+It also requires the presentation on the face of the financial statements of reclassification adjustments for items that are reclassified from other comprehensive income to net income in the statement(s) where the components of net income and the components of other comprehensive income are presented.
 ASU 2011-05 is effective for interim and annual reporting periods beginning after December 15, 2011 and should be applied retrospectively.
 The adoption of ASU 2011-05 will not have a material impact on our consolidated financial statements.